mgiorgi13/Asteroids/README.md

 `git clone https://github.com/mgiorgi13/Asteroids.git`

-Then launch the mysql server.
+Then launch the mysql server and launch the script to generate the DB.

 # Usage